Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Mm-hmm" Rylee nodded.
 "But if you ever meet somebody who talks in perfect sound bites, they’re a politician."

-"Uh… that was a perfect sound bite…" Julian pointed out.
+"Uh... that was a perfect sound bite..."
+Julian pointed out.

 Rylee grinned and raised her lemonade to toast him with a wink.

 "So it’s like photoshop for a conversation," Allison summed up.

-"Yeah… but they can’t work with what’s not there…" Xiù repeated.
+"Yeah... but they can’t work with what’s not there..."
+Xiù repeated.

 Rylee waggled a finger aimed vaguely at Xiù.
 "See, this girl gets it.
 You said those things, and that’s you on those posters, even if they’ve maybe touched things up a bit.
 Get used to it, guys."
 She sipped her drink.
 "Anyway!
 No more boring fame stuff, I actually have something I need to talk to you guys about.
 Me and some friends of mine..."